pulp/pulp/docs/sphinx/rest-api/consumer/retrieval.rst

 Advanced Search For Consumers
 --------------------------------

+Please see :ref:`search-api` for more details on how to perform these searches.

 Returns information on consumers in the Pulp server that match your search parameters.
 It is worth noting that this call will never return a 404; an empty list is returned in the case where there are no consumers.